-During 2015, the Company initiated a securities lending program whereby the Company lends fixed maturity securities to financial institutions in short-term arrangements.
+The Company has a securities lending program whereby the Company lends fixed maturity securities to financial institutions in short-term arrangements.
 The Company requires cash collateral equal to 102% of the estimated fair value of the loaned securities.
 All securities lending agreements are callable by the Company at any time.
 The contractual maturity on all securities lending arrangements is overnight and continuous.
 The following table presents the Company's security loans outstanding and the corresponding collateral held:

-December 31,
+Decemb er 31,

-2015
+2016 2015

-(In Millions)
+(In Milli ons)

-Security loans outstanding, estimated fair value (1) \$157
+Security loans outstanding, estimated fair value (1) \$178 \$157

-Reinvestment portfolio, estimated fair value (2) 161
+Reinvestment portfolio, estimated fair value (2) 184 161

-Cash collateral liability (3) 161
+Cash collateral liability (3) 184 161